-Further, the Thai government focuses on its “Thailand 4.0” policy, which includes allocating a budget for the specific purpose of constructing a broadband network for all villages across the country.
+Further, the Thai government is implementing a “Thailand 4.0” policy, which includes allocating a budget for the specific purpose of constructing a broadband network for all villages across the country.
 Having a nationwide broadband network will help bridge the digital divide and promote modern economic development through the eCommerce channel.
-Moreover, the government has a vision of creating the next generation of digital application platforms to accommodate and promote online activities including e-marketplace, e-payments, and e-government.
+Moreover, the government has a vision of creating the next generation of digital application platforms to accommodate and promote online activities, including e-marketplace, e-payments, and e-government.
 Eventually, the goal is for villagers to start doing eCommerce businesses for their local products and services.

 Current Market Trends and Domestic eCommerce (B2C)

 eCommerce platforms in Thailand are divided into three categories: business-to-business (B2B) transactions, business-to-consumer (B2C) transactions, and business-to-government (B2G) transactions.
 Among the three groups of transactions, B2B transactions are the largest and account for 55%, followed by B2C transactions at 29% and B2G transactions at 16% respectively.

 The eCommerce market in Thailand is currently the second largest in Southeast Asia and is expected to grow around 22% annually until 2020.
 With support from the Thai government, a “Digital Thailand” initiative started in 2016 has brought about a wave of opportunities for businesses across different industries to digitize their operations and services, especially for SMEs seeking to undergo digital transformation.
 As a result, cross-border market opportunities offer growth rates of approximately 25%, which is well above those found in most traditional retail markets.
 Cross-border B2C eCommerce is estimated to grow to $1 trillion in 2020.